shaysingh818/DTunes/README.md

 	* Go through all stored urls in the database
 	* Download each youtube url
 	* Eliminate duplicates
+	* Create a function to export urls to a csv or json file

 9. Create one to many entity relationship for Playlist -> Song
 	* Be able to add song to an existing playlist in the database
 	* Create a table for adding multiple songs to ONE playlist
 	* View songs in playlist

-10. Use youtube DL as data source for inital songs/videos to store
-	* Create a python script that downloads youtube videos to a local directory
-	* Store all the videos in a local folder for the src code
-	* Be able to filter file extension, quality, playback speed.

 11. Create makefiles that can generate different binaries
 	* Create binaries that test individual componenets of the system